FWC Mania logo

 Overview

 Julen Lopetegui leads Qatar in the FIFA World Cup 2026 cycle.
-The coaching focus is tactical structure, match control, and clean tournament preparation.
+The goal is simple: build a solid tactical structure and keep control during matches.

 Qatar represent the AFC, enter Group B, and return to the finals with a squad still shaped by the country's strongest football generation.
 They no longer have the novelty of hosting behind them, so the focus shifts fully onto whether the team can translate regional success into a more stable World Cup level.
-Squad context is available on the Qatar team page.
+You can find the full squad context on the Qatar team page.

 Coach Snapshot